Quantifying Local Specialization in Deep Neural Networks: Experiments

 \subsection{Findings}

-\textbf{Our partitionings identify important subclusters.} Fisher-Bates $p$ values for lesion accuracy drops are low and significant, as shown in Figure~\ref{fig:pvalues}, indicating that sub-clusters are more likely to be highly important relative to random groups of neurons.
-However, as shown in Table~\ref{tab:effect_sizes}, not all of the corresponding effect measures are below one, even when the Fisher-Bates $p$ value is significant.
+\textbf{Our partitionings identify important subclusters.} Fisher statistics for lesion accuracy drops are high and significant, as shown in Table~\ref{tab:fisher_stats}, indicating that sub-clusters are more likely to be highly important relative to random groups of neurons.
+However, as shown in Table~\ref{tab:effect_sizes}, not all of the corresponding effect measures are below one, even when the Fisher statistic is significantly greater than 0.98.
 This indicates that when we detect that an unusual number of subclusters are important, this does not necessarily correspond to importance on average.

 \textbf{Our partitionings identify subclusters that are coherent w.r.t. input features but not class label.} Class-specific measures of coherence, class-wise lesion accuracy drop range and output entropy, showed significant coherence in almost no conditions.
 The class-wise range measure even tended to show that subclusters were less coherent w.r.t. class than random groups of neurons.
-However, the \emph{visualization score} measure of coherence was reliably significant as shown in Figure~\ref{fig:pvalues}, and the effect measures were reliably above 1.
+However, subclusters were reliably coherent as measured by \emph{visualization score}, both as quantified by Fisher statistics and effect measures.
 Together, these results offer evidence that subclusters tended to perform coherent sub-tasks, but not in a class-specific way.

-\textbf{All partitioning methods give similar results.} In Figure~\ref{fig:pvalues}, we find that activation-based clusterings have a weak tendency to produce lower Fisher-Bates $p$ values in our analysis compared to weight-based ones.
-Meanwhile, between local and global clustering methods, local methods seem to have a weak tendency to produce lower Fisher-Bates $p$ values.
-However, neither tendency was consistent, and all clustering methods performed similarly overall.
-This is somewhat unexpected: one might have predicted that weight-based methods' lack of runtime information or local methods' lack of global information would lead to lower quality clusterings, but this was not the case.
+\textbf{All partitioning methods yield similar results.} In Table~\ref{tab:fisher_stats}, we find no clear difference between the Fisher statistics of activation-based and weight-based clusterings, or between layer-wise and network-wide clusterings.
+This is somewhat unexpected: one might have predicted that weight-based methods' lack of runtime information or layer-wise methods' lack of global information would lead to lower quality clusterings, but this was not the case.